seebi/dircolors-solarized/README.md

 `~/.dir_colors`, and include the above command in your `~/.profile` (for bash) or `~/.zshrc` (for zsh).

+For Ubuntu 14.04 it is sufficient to copy or link database file to `~/.dircolors`.
+Statement in `~/.bashrc` will take about triggering eval command.

 ### Additional Instructions for 256-color Solarized Themes, e.g. "256dark"

 For the 256-color Solarized dircolors themes, such as "256dark", you need a 256-color